 - Bank Managers utilise the income and expense statement as they base their lending ratios on certain aspects of it, for example Interest cover = Income before interest and tax / Interest paid is used to determine whether the income the business is making is sufficient to cover the interest payments on their loan.

-- The basic income statement is used by investors to decide whether to invest or not and at what price.
+- The basic statement is used by investors to decide whether to invest or not and at what price.
 For example they will look at the income before tax to establish their likely return on investment.

 Any number of people could be using your income and expense statement to make decisions about your business.
-It is important that you have an understanding of what information the income statement is providing and what that information is telling you.
+It is important that you have an understanding of what information the income and expense statement is providing and what that information is telling you.